13 FAQs On Dependent Passes In Malaysia

 Yes, the Immigration Department of Malaysia must grant dependents a Visa Approval Letter (VAL) before they can travel to Malaysia and apply for a Visa with Reference using the VAL.
 Once they have arrived in Malaysia, applicants must present their passports to the Malaysian Immigration Department to obtain the Dependent Pass sticker.

-4. Can a Dependent and Employment Pass be applied for simultaneously?
+6. Can a Dependent and Employment Pass be applied for together?

 Short answer: Yes.